Osteoporosis Screening in Syracuse, NY

 Osteoporosis is a condition that reduces bone strength and puts women at greater risk of breaking or fracturing a bone.

 In fact, more than one in four women over the age of 65 have the disease.
 Symptoms are virtually non-existent and a person may not be affected by it until they break a bone.
-The highly trained OBGYNs at CNY Women’s Healthcare have extensive experience diagnosing and treating patients throughout the East Syracuse area for osteoporosis.
-Call (315) 446-4400 to schedule an appointment at our office in Syracuse, NY today!
+The board-certified OBGYNs at CNY Women’s Healthcare have extensive experience diagnosing and treating patients with osteoporosis throughout the East Syracuse area.
+If you are at risk for osteoporosis or would like to schedule your routine screening, please call (315) 446-4400 to schedule an appointment at our OBGYN office in East Syracuse today!

 The following factors make a person more likely to develop the Osteoporosis: